magento/merchdocs/src/sales/reorders-allow.md

 - If order is in Hold or in Payment Review status, the reorder option is disabled.

-- If any of the items in the order is unavailable, out of stock, or disabled, the reorder option is disabled.
+- If any of the items in the order is unavailable, out of stock, or disabled, the reorder option is disabled on the _Storefront_.

+- Reorder option is enabled in the _Admin_ if any of the items in the order is out of stock, or disabled.

 ## Configure customer reorders